beckn/missions/docs/starter_kit/starter_kit.md

 3. Subscriber URL - The subscriber URL for the BAP Protocol Server (you decided in the Prerequisite section)

 The installation will install the Protocol Server and other required support software and register it with the registry.
 The next step will be to install the required layer 2 configuration file (This process might be integrated into the installation soon).
-The link to this file will be in the implementation guide.
+The link to this file will be in the implementation guide provided by your network facilitator.
 Run the following command and paste the link when asked.

 ```
 $ cd ../layer2